 This article uses that site as a starting point for discussing some of the issues that a web designer needs to consider when creating a website that must exist and compete in the real world (as opposed to a site that is created merely to fulfill the course requirements of a school or university).

 Over the years that I have dealt with newcomers to web design, it is my observation that they tend to focus excessively (and sometimes almost exclusively) on the appearance of a website.
 The site I mentioned earlier is a case in point: the designer tried hard to make the site look beautiful (and, if I may add, succeeded too — the site does indeed look pretty).
 However, as hard as it may be to believe (if you are a newcomer), appearance isn't the most important thing to look at when you are planning and creating your site.

-Having said that, your site can still survive (or even thrive) if it is a plain-looking site like Google.
+Having said that, your site can still survive (or even thrive) if it is a plain-looking site.
+Take Google as a case in point.
+It is, for the most part, plain-looking (at least at the time I wrote this).
+But one can hardly argue with its success.
 This is not necessarily the case if you overlook the other important issues in web design.

 All sites are created for a particular purpose.
 Some were created so that their owners can sell something.
 Others are information resources (like thesitewizard.com).
 Still others are designed to showcase their owner's talents (such as sites displaying the owner's resumes and portfolios).